-Documents compliance with the mitigation measures adopted for the operation of the El Sobrante Landfill.
+• Documents compliance with the mitigation measures adopted for the operation of the El Sobrante Landfill.

-Review Process for 2015 Annual Report
+Review Process for 2016 Annual Report

-In March 2016, USA Waste/WMI provided RCDWR with the initial draft of the Annual Report.
-Upon RCDWR and Local Enforcement Agency (LEA) review, the reports were presented to the Administrative Review Committee (ARC) on May 11, 2016, and to the Citizens Oversight Committee (COC) on June 8, 2016.
-The ARC and COC concurred with RCDWR comments.
-The comments (with additional COC comments) are shown in Attachment A.
+In April 2017, USA Waste/WMI provided RCDWR with the initial draft of the Annual Report.
+Upon RCDWR and Local Enforcement Agency (LEA) review, the reports were presented to the Administrative Review Committee (ARC) on July 20, 2017, and to the Citizens Oversight Committee (COC) on September 28, 2017.
+Comments from RCDWR, the ARC and COC, along with USA Waste/WMI responses, are shown in Attachment A. The Annual Report was finalized in December 2017.
+The ARC reviewed the Final Report in January 2018, concurring with RCDWR's determination that USA Waste/WMI has complied with the Conditions of Approval and Mitigation Monitoring Program, noting substantial compliance for Mitigation Measure T-3.